Updates 5/30/26

 -

-- Develop three key aspects of your chapter topic in depth
+- Choose and write about three key aspects of your chapter topic

-- Show how different theoretical perspectives illuminate the topic
+- Show how different theoretical perspectives (again, from first half of book) illuminate the topic

 - Analyze the environmental and social context of the topic